Why We Sleep

 What is the function of sleep?
 There is no single purpose.
 The body does many things in during sleep.

 Whatever the functions are, it is safe to say that NREM and REM sleep have different functions, because they are so different.
-The “brain waves” – the EEG readings – are substantially different.
+The characteristic "brain waves" – the EEG readings – are substantially different.
 REM sleep waves look like waking brain waves (there are minor differences).
 The skeletal muscles are paralyzed during REM; sleepers can move around during NREM.
-Memory consolidation and growth hormone release happens in earnest during NREM.
+Memory consolidation and growth hormone release happen in earnest during NREM.
 Complex cinematic dreams happen in REM.
 Thermoregulation of the body happens in NREM but not in REM.

 "Sleepiness" cannot easily be quantified although there are tests that can be useful in getting some grip on it.
 Four common tests are used to measure and quantify effects of stimulants and symptoms of disorders.

 The two-phase model provides some guidance as to why people get sleepy – duration of prior waking and place in the circadian cycle.